manos unidas logo

 Who We Are

-Beginning in 2021 through the Center for Deaf and Hard of Hearing Youth (CDHY) in the state of Deaf and Hard of Hearing Youth (CDHY) in Washington State, we offered American Sign Language in spoken Spanish to 6 families.
-Since that time, we have grown to over 60 families across the US.
+Beginning in 2021 through the Center for Deaf and Hard of Hearing Youth (CDHY) in Washington State, we offered American Sign Language in spoken Spanish to 6 families.
+Since that time, we have grown to over 180 families across the US.
 In May 2024, we decided to start our non-profit business to offer more services to our families.

 Our Mission